njogued/alx-higher_level_programming/0x0B-python-input_output/README.md

 - You can assume n will be always an integer
 - You are not allowed to import any module
 ```

+### Task 13.
+Search and update
+**Write a function that inserts a line of text to a file, after each line containing a specific string:**
+- Prototype: ``def append_after(filename="", search_string="", new_string=""):``
+- You must use the with statement
+- You don’t need to manage file permission or file doesn't exist exceptions.
+- You are not allowed to import any module